projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

 .. _enable-s5:

-Platform S5 Enable Guide
-########################
+Enable S5 in ACRN
+#################

 Introduction
 ************

 S5 is one of the `ACPI sleep states <http://acpi.sourceforge.net/documentation/sleep.html>`_ that refers to the system being shut down (although some power may still be supplied to certain devices).
 In this document, S5 means the function to shut down the **User VMs**, **the Service VM**, the hypervisor, and the hardware.
 In most cases, directly shutting down the power of a computer system is not advisable because it can damage some components.
 It can cause corruption and put the system in an unknown or unstable state.
 On ACRN, the User VM must be shut down before powering off the Service VM.
 Especially for some use cases, where User VMs could be used in industrial control or other high safety requirement environment, a graceful system shutdown such as the ACRN S5 function is required.

 S5 Architecture
 ***************